 The notes that fall into the relative SPACES in between are called F, A, C, and E. This is easy to remember because it spells FACE.

 Now you know almost all the notes, but we're still missing some!
-In order to make a note sharp Image of a Sharpyou place a '#' on the left side of it.
+In order to make a note sharp you place a '#' on the left side of it.
 To play this you move up the scale - or to the right - from the original note by half a note (usually to a black key).

-In order to make a note flatImage of a Flat, you would place the simble looking like 'b' to the left of it.
+In order to make a note flat, you would place the simble looking like 'b' to the left of it.
 To play this you move down the scale - or to the left - of the original note by half a note.

 Congrats!
 You now know all the basics to reading piano sheet music.
 Time to get practicing!